 To complete the creation of the invoice, scroll down until you find Terms & Notes.
 Here you can set the terms of the payment or other legal issues that concern the payment of your invoice.
 You can also add notes in the notes section concerning this particular invoice or the tasks/products/services you have provided.
 When you have completed this section, click on the blue Save button in the top right corner.

 Congratulations!
 You have created an invoice with Sprout Invoices!
-The next part is sending, scheduling or payment of the invoice.
+Now you are ready to create a project in Sprout Invoices.
 Learn more about by going to the Sprout Invoices Product Guide.